vikijel/joomla-extensions-packager/README.md

 -   Copyright: (c) 2016 Viktor Jelínek

 ##  Features
--   Packs given extensions, languages, scriptfile etc. together with auto-generated install xml manifest into a ZIP archive ready for installation
+-   Packs given extensions, languages, scriptfile etc. together with auto-generated install xml manifest into a ZIP archive ready for installation into Joomla!
+CMS
 -   Created install packages are:
     -   Compatible with Joomla!
 2.5 and newer *(Xml manifest has `<extension>` root element)*
     -   Native extension installation packages of type *'package'*